Sunday fixture at the Stade de la Beaujoire – 5:05pm GMT

-Joy and disappointment for both sides as Lazio and Torino can only manage a 0-0 draw
+Joy and disappointment for both sides as Lyon and Metz can only manage a 1-1 draw

 Italy’s Serie A is steeped in history and it is one of the biggest European football leagues that there is.
 It’s where famous clubs like Juventus, Inter and AC Milan battle for the scudetto, the league title.
 With intensely fierce derby matches and legendary players earning cult status among supporters, Serie A is a passion-filled football league.